 7. An acre of trees can remove 13 tons of dust and potentially harmful gases from the environment each year.

-9. A single tree can provide up to $300 a year in air conditioning, pollution reduction, erosion and storm-water control, and wildlife shelter benefits.
+9. A single tree can save you up to $300 a year in air conditioning.
+Adding a tree to your landscape can also help with pollution reduction, erosion and storm-water control, and wildlife shelter benefits.